Maximinodotpy/articles/Exodus In Helvetia/index.md

 Mob Boss in ULG lives after an old code and respect people like Maxim Maeder for that.

-### Angelo Merte
+### Angelo Felix

 Mob Boss in Helvetia has a deadly rivalry with Friedrich Zollenhoffer after he killed his best friend and Wive in 1998

 ### Linuks Langenberg

-After his brother was killed by Members of the Angelo Merte Organisation in 1997 he entered service as a secret drug enforcement agent.
+After his brother was killed by Members of the Angelo Felix Organisation in 1997 he entered service as a secret drug enforcement agent.

 Linuks would 2012 work with known criminals which made him a rogue agent.